Independent

 ICE — Immigration and Customs Enforcement

-• Primary Role: Detains noncitizens already inside the United States, often after an immigration court hearing or local law enforcement referral
+• Primary Role: Detains noncitizens already inside the United States

 CBP — Customs and Border Protection

-• Primary Role: Conducts immigration enforcement at ports of entry and along the border; often detains individuals at or shortly after entry
+• Primary Role: Conducts immigration enforcement at ports of entry and along the border

-• Detention Data: This dashboard includes CBP detention counts for comparative purposes, but most long-term detentions are managed by ICE
+• Detention Data: CBP detention counts are included for comparative purposes; most long-term detentions are managed by ICE

-Funding figures reflect a combination of baseline appropriations and OBBBA reconciliation allocations.
-Figures are sourced from OMB apportionment data, DHS congressional budget justifications, and independent policy analysis.
-The FY2026 appropriations process was ongoing at the time of last update.
+Funding figures sourced from OMB apportionment data, DHS congressional budget justifications, and independent policy analysis.

 Acronym & Term Glossary